-90.446 Tax Policy
+90.4462 Tax Policy

-Prerequisite: 90.444 Elements of Income Tax Law.

-The Australian tax system in the light of relevant public policies and reforms.
-Some of the questions arising are raised in Elements of Income Tax Law.
-This subject examines them in greater depth and deals with areas which are not covered in the earlier subject.
+S2 Hpw2 C2 🖌

+S2 How4 C3

+Taxation policy in application to the Australian tax system.
 The goals of tax systems, relevant economic theory and the problems of defining a tax base.
 The character and incidence of the Australian tax system.
-A central part of the subject is the features and functions of various kinds of tax, including wealth, inheritance, capital gains and consumption taxes of various types.

-Reform proposals and possibilities for Australia with overseas comparisons.
-Problems in the administration of the tax system with reference to the role of the courts and intergovernmental aspects.
+Features and functions of various kinds of tax, including wealth, inheritance, capital gains and consumption taxes of various types.
+Intergovernmental aspects.
+Proposals and possibilities for reform.
+Overseas comparison.
+Problems in the administration of the tax system: the role of the courts; discretions vested in the Commissioner of Taxation.
+The jurisprudence of decision-making in tax cases.
+Possibilities for reform of the decision-making process.

-D. Harding

-90.451 International Trade
+90.4512 International Trade